mtvbrianking/laravel-beyonic/readme.md

 **Configuration customization**

-If you wish to customize the default configurations, you may export the default configuration using
+If you wish to customize the default configurations, you may export the default configurations using

 ```bash
 php artisan vendor:publish --provider="Bmatovu\Beyonic\BeyonicServiceProvider" --tag="config"